denten-books/plain-text/1-chapter.md

 Where the child converts symbol into brain states, the machine transforms software (symbol) into hardware (configuration).
-The machine does not just scan, it "reads" in the Platonic sense.
-It internalizes and becomes "aware."
+The machine does not just scan, it "reads" in the Platonic sense, able to convert ideal forms into their specific instantiations.
+It becomes "aware," in Turing's words.
 Consider by contrast the action of a film projector.
 Unlike a Turing machine, the projector does not internalize film reels.
 The film reel passes through without leaving a trace within the mechanism.[^ln1-reading]

 In addition to "reading," Turing's machine must be able to write.
 Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears